Parable of the Sower

 Lauren Olamina and her family live in one of the only safe neighborhoods remaining on the outskirts of Los Angeles.
 Behind the walls of their defended enclave, Lauren’s father, a preacher, and a handful of other citizens try to salvage what remains of a culture that has been destroyed by drugs, war, and chronic shortages of water, gasoline, and more.
 While her father tries to lead people on the righteous path, Lauren struggles with hyperempathy, a condition that makes her extraordinarily sensitive to the pain of others.

 When fire destroys their compound, Lauren’s family is killed and she is forced out into a world that is facing apocalypse.
-With a handful of other refugees, Lauren must make her way north to safety, …
+With a handful of other refugees, Lauren must make her way north …

 1 edition